cjolowicz/blog/content/posts/hypermodern-python-01-setup.md

   - click
 ---

 Welcome to the whirlwind tour of the Python ecosystem in late 2019!
+This is a guide to modern Python tooling with a focus on simplicity and minimalism.

 After more than a decade of coexistence with Python 3, [Python 2 will be sunset](https://www.python.org/doc/sunset-python-2/) on new year